stpCollabr8nLstn/JavaScript30/docs/readme.md

 I took the JavaScript 30 Day Challenge by [@wesbos](https://twitter.com/wesbos).
 I encourage you to grab the course at [https://JavaScript30.com](https://JavaScript30.com).
-Wes write some of the best tutorials whether you're just learning or looking for a refresh.
+Wes writes some of the best tutorials whether you're just learning or looking for a refresh.

 Since I deviated a bit from the course material, I decided to post my solutions as alternatives.
 Each of my solutions have been added in my github with file name `index-ARIOS.html`.